 Immobilized metal ion affinity chromatography (IMAC) is a widely used separation method for purifying a broad range of proteins and peptides.
-It is based on the specific interaction between certain amino acid side chains exposed on the surface of proteins (mainly His and to a lesser extent Cys and Trp) and transition metal ions, most often $2n^{2}$, Ni^{2}, Cu^{2} or Co^{2}.
-The metal ions are bound to cheldting ligands that are covalently linked to an insoluble polymer matrix, for example agarose.
-The strength of protein/ peptide interaction with immobilized metal ions is dependent on the type, number and spatial distribution of the amino acid side chains, and on the nature of the metal ion used.
-The chromatographic operating conditions (pH, type and concentration of salt, additives, etc.) also contribute to the observed interaction.
+It is based on the specific interaction between certain amino acid side chains exposed on the surface of proteins (mainly His, and to a lesser extent Cys and Trp) and transition metal ions, most often $2n^{2^}$, Ni^{2^} , Cu^{2^} or Co^{2^} .
+The metal ions are bound to cheldting ligands that are covalently linked to an insoluble polymer matrix, e.g. agarose.
+The strength of protein/peptide interaction with immobilized metal ions is dependent on the type, number and spatial distribution of the amino acid side chains, and on the nature of the metal ion used.
+The chromatographic operating conditions (pH, type and concentration of salt, additives, etc.) also contribute to the interaction observed.

-The presence of several adjacent histidines, such as a (histidine)6-tag, increases the affinity for immobilized metal ions; in general this makes the histidine-tagged protein bind the strongest of all the proteins in an E. coli extract, or other samples.
+The presence of several adjacent histidines, such as a (histidine)e-tag, increases the affinity for immobilized metal ions and generally makes the histidine-tagged protein the strongest binder among other proteins in an E. coli extract, or other samples.

-In recent years, IMAC has been increasingly used for the purification of histidine-tagged, recombinant proteins.
+In recent years, IMAC has found increased use for the purification of histidine-tagged recombinant proteins.